mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 See more details in [Dask](../runtimes/dask-overview.html), [MPIJob and Horovod](../runtimes/horovod.html), [Spark](../runtimes/spark-operator.html), [Nuclio](../concepts/nuclio-real-time-functions.html).

-## CPU, GPU, and memory limits for user jobs
+## CPU, GPU, and memory &mdash; requests and limits for user jobs

-When you create a pod in an MLRun job or Nuclio function, the pod has default CPU, GPU, and memory limits.
-When the job runs, it can consume resources up to the limits defined.
-The default limits are set at the service level.
-You can change the default limit for the service, and also overwrite the default when creating a job, or a function.
-Adding requests and limits to your function specify what compute resources are required.
+Requests and limits define how much the memory, CPU, and GPU, the pod must have to be able to start to work, and its maximum allowed consumption.
+MLRun and Nuclio functions run in their own pods.
+The default CPU and memory limits for these pods are defined by their respective services.
+You can change the limits when creating a job, or a function.
 It is best practice to define this for each MLRun function.

-**What are defaults?**
-**Why is GPU not in UI?**
-**Why are requests not in UI?**
-**if memory limit is exceeded the pod will be killed (OOM).
-CPU limits are a bit different, and they affect the cpu cycles assigned to the given pod.**
+See more details in the [Kubernetes documentation: Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ### SDK configuration

-Ezamples of {py:meth}`~mlrun.runtimes.KubeResource.with_requests` and  {py:meth}`~mlrun.runtimes.KubeResource.with_limits`:
+Examples of {py:meth}`~mlrun.runtimes.KubeResource.with_requests` and  {py:meth}`~mlrun.runtimes.KubeResource.with_limits`:

 ```python
 training_function = mlrun.code_to_function("training.py", name="training", handler="train",